Archibald Montgomery-Massingberd: Early life and military career

+First World War

+At the outbreak of the First World War in July 1914, Montgomery was promoted once more to temporary lieutenant colonel and appointed a general staff officer grade 2 of the 4th Division of the British Expeditionary Force, which landed in France in August.
+Towards the end of the following month the division was commanded, although very briefly, by Major General Sir Henry Rawlinson, "who formed a high opinion of Montgomery's abilities and thereafter retained him in his personal entourage".
+He was promoted to be the division's general staff officer, grade 1 in September, taking over this position from Colonel James Edward Edmonds.

+He remained in this position until August 1915, during which time he received the temporary rank of colonel on 4 November 1914, brevet lieutenant colonel on 18 February 1915, and substantive lieutenant colonel on 16 May 1915.
+On 19 August, after being made a temporary brigadier general, he succeeded Colonel Alister Dallas as brigadier general, general staff of IV Corps, which brought him once more into contact with Rawlinson, now a lieutenant general, and with whom he would remain with for the rest of the war.

-At the outbreak of the First World War in July 1914 Montgomery was appointed a general staff officer to the British Expeditionary Force (BEF) in France.
-He was appointed chief of staff at IV Corps in France in October 1914.
-Promoted to lieutenant colonel on 16 May 1915, he became chief of staff of the Fourth Army of the BEF in February 1916, a role which, according to General Sir Douglas Haig, Commander-in-Chief (C-in-C) of the BEF, from the planning for the Battle of the Somme in 1916 he carried out with "great ability and success".
-Promoted to the substantive rank of major-general on 1 January 1917, he was appointed a Companion of the Order of the Bath for his services in the field on 1 January 1918.
-He was effectively deputy commander of the Fourth Army (deputising for General Sir Henry Rawlinson) in the final months of the war and played an important role in the success of the Battle of Amiens.
+He was promoted once again, now to temporary major general, on 5 February 1916 became major general, general staff of the newly created Fourth Army of the BEF in February 1916, with Rawlinson, now a full general, in command.
+It was a role for which, according to General Sir Douglas Haig, commander-in-chief of the BEF from December 1915 onwards, from the planning for the Battle of the Somme in 1916 he carried out with "great ability and success".
+Promoted to the substantive rank of major general on 1 January 1917, he was appointed a Companion of the Order of the Bath for his services in the field on 1 January 1918.

+Rawlinson was, in January 1918, appointed as the British military representative on the newly created Supreme War Council and took Montgomery with him to serve on his new staff.
+After the German spring offensive was launched in March, and after once more being placed in command of the Fourth Army, Montgomery once more resumed his old role of MGGS.
+He was effectively deputy commander of the Fourth Army (deputising for Rawlinson) in the final months of the war and played an important role in the success of the Battle of Amiens in August 1918.
 He was appointed a Knight Commander of the Order of St Michael and St George for his services in connection with military operations in France and Flanders on 1 January 1919 and was also awarded the American Distinguished Service Medal by the President of the United States on 12 July 1919.
 The medal's citation reads: